 Ever read a comic strip and wanted to change parts of the story?
-Maybe even completely alter the outcome, by doing something like turning the hero into a villain or change the roles and/or what was said in a heated argument?
-Part point and click, part puzzle, Strip ‘Em All lets you do exactly that, and while the experience is interesting, sadly it’s not without flaws.
+Maybe even completely alter the outcome, by doing something like turning the hero into a villain or changing the roles and/or what was said in a heated argument?
+Part point and click part puzzle, Strip ‘Em All lets you do exactly that, and while the experience is interesting, sadly it’s not without flaws.

-Surprisingly, this document is not just a ~2600 word long step-by-step walkthrough of #4 either.
-It also has an incredible amount of insight on the strip, detailing why each of the incorrect stories don’t offer an acceptable outcome, along with attempting to explain the setup.
+Surprisingly, this document is not just a ~2600-word long step-by-step walkthrough of #4 either.
+It also has an incredible amount of insight on the strip, detailing why each of the incorrect stories doesn’t offer an acceptable outcome, along with attempting to explain the setup.
 In spite of the amount of detail included, after all’s been said and done, a sizeable chunk is actually still left for the player to interpret.
-I found this to be a particularly nice touch, since there’s definitely food for thought here, something that made the headache inducing difficulty spike worthwhile.
+I found this to be a particularly nice touch since there’s definitely food for thought here, something that made the headache-inducing difficulty spike worthwhile.

 As previously stated, there are seven different comic strips to work your way through, not four.
 I simply went into such great detail on the fourth since it stood out the most of the lot, while also being the most challenging, by far.
 That’s not to say the other stories are uninteresting, I just like to think that I have piqued your curiosity by now!
 As such, instead of telling you about the remaining strips (which would likely get spoilerific anyway), I’m going to wrap things up with this link, which leads to a place where you can take a shot at unscrambling comic strips.
 Have fun!